stormpath/stormpath-framework-spec/password-reset.md

 If the operation is successful:

  * And the request is `Accept: text/html`:
-  * Show a success message
-  * If AUTO_LOGIN is False, show a link to the login page.
-Otherwise, redirect to `REDIRECT_URL` after 10 seconds
+  * Redirect to `NEXT_URI`
  * If the request is `Accept: application/json`, the status of the response must be an HTTP 200 and there should be no body.

 If the operation fails:

-* If the request is `Accept: text/html`, send a view which explains the error and provides a link to the `FORGOT_PASSWORD_URL`, so that the user can request a new password reset token.
+* If the request is `Accept: text/html`, re-render the forgot password form with an error message.

 * If the request is `Accept: application/json`, reply with status 400 and a JSON body of the format `{ error: String  }`